 Identity Provider

-Micronaut Security offers a variety of options for securing an app, including support for OpenID Connect-based authentication flows.
-To link persisted user-entities with actual users authenticating via OIDC, the entity also contains information on the identity provider and the sub (a user ID from the identity provider).
+Micronaut Security features support for OpenID Connect-based authentication flows.
+To link persisted user-entities with actual users authenticating via OIDC, the entity contains information on the identity provider and the sub (user ID from the identity provider).
 That information is only used once during login to identify the logged-in user before issuing a new JWT.
-No info from the identity-provider is given anywhere but to the database.
+The info from the identity-provider is given only to the database.

-Micronaut Security includes support for a couple of different OIDC providers out of the box (e.g. Auth0, AWS-Cognito, Okta, Keycloak).
+Micronaut Security supports different OIDC providers out of the box (e.g. Auth0, AWS-Cognito, Okta, Keycloak).

 During logout the user needs to clear the existing IDP session as well as the app session, which can be achieved by a series of redirects between the logout endpoints.